 Ethiopian food is an integral part of D.C.’s restaurant scene.
-Refugees who fled their war-ravaged nation in the 1970s and ’80s settled in the District and kept their culinary traditions alive.
-The District became home to so many Ethiopian restaurants near the intersection of Ninth and U Streets NW that the area became known as Little Ethiopia.
-Adams Morgan's much-loved Meskerem set the standard until its 2015 closing, but for the most part, options for Ethiopian food have only grown and improved with time.
+Refugees who fled their war-ravaged African nation in the 1970s and ’80s settled in the District and kept their culinary traditions alive.
+Initially rooted around Little Ethiopia at the intersection of Ninth and U Streets NW, the Ethiopian community continues to spread out to parts of Northern Virginia and Maryland.
+Silver Spring hosts the D.C. area’s biggest Ethiopian cultural festival once a year.